epeios-q37/zelbinium-docs/site/en/inspiration/_index.md

 # Inspiration

-Here are a few applications, many of which are games, some of which can be played by several players.
+Here are a few applications, some of which allow users to interact (two-panel preview).
 All these applications are grouped together in the repository at <https://github.com/epeios-q37/zelbinium>.
 The term in brackets is the name of the folder in which the source code for each application is located.

 Clicking on an application's preview gives you access to its *repl*, from which the application can be [launched](../action/launch), [shared](../action/share), [explored](../action/explore), [modified](../action/modify) and used as inspiration to [create](../action/create) your own applications, as detailed in the [*Action!*](../action/) section.

+## *Hello, World!* (`Hello`)

+[*Hello, World!*](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program showing the basics of a *Zelbinium* application.
+The application simply displays a message showing the contents of a text field.

+<div data-demo="Hello"></div>

+## *Hello, World!* shared (`Hellos`)

+Same application as above, but messages are displayed to all users.
+Shows the basics of an application that allows users to interact.

+<div data-demo="Hellos"></div>

 ## *Messages* (`Messages`)